Vivek Goyal: Scientific contributions

-Goyal coauthored the 2014 textbook Foundations of Signal Processing with Martin Vetterli and Jelena Kovačević.
-The book was blurbed by notable educators and researchers in the field of signal processing, Yoram Bresler, Robert M. Gray, Stéphane Mallat, Rico Malvar, Robert D. Nowak, Antonio Ortega, and Gilbert Strang, and favorably reviewed in IEEE Signal Processing Magazine.
+Goyal coauthored the 2014 textbook Foundations of Signal Processing with Martin Vetterli and Jelena Kovačević, which was reviewed in IEEE Signal Processing Magazine.

 In 2013, Goyal's group invented first-photon imaging, a method to generate 3D depth and reflectivity images from exactly one detected photon per pixel, even when up to half of the detected photons are due to ambient light.
 Publication of an article introducing the method in Science resulted in widespread news coverage.

-In an article published in Nature in 2019, Goyal's group introduced a method for non-line-of-sight imaging that uses only an ordinary digital camera.
+In an article published in Nature in 2019, Goyal's group introduced a method for non-line-of-sight (NLOS) imaging that uses only an ordinary digital camera.
 This contrasts with many earlier methods that use pulsed laser illumination and detectors sensitive to single photons.
+He later collaborated on work that extended laser-based NLOS imaging to 1.43 km stand-off distance.

-U.S. patents have been issued for 19 of Goyal's inventions.
+U.S. patents have been issued for 21 of Goyal's inventions.